andrea-shobe/cintel-01-pages/index.md

 # Andrea Shobe's GitHub Page

-My first website using Markdown and GitHub Pages!
+My first website using Markdown and GitHub Pages!!

 ## A Link to my favorite AI Assistant